-int XGetDeviceButtonMapping (display, device, map_return, nmap) display; Display XDevice device; unsigned char map return[]; nmap; int Specifies the connection to the X server. display device Specifies the desired device. map return Specifies the mapping list.
-Specifies the number of items in the mapping list. птар
+int

+XGetDeviceButtonMapping (display, device, map_return, nmap)

+Display display;

+XDevice device;

+unsigned char map_return[];

+int nmap;

+display Specifies the

+uispiay Specifies the connection to the X server.

+display device desired device.

+Specifies the

 The XGetDeviceButtonMapping function returns the current mapping of the specified extension device.
 Elements of the list are indexed starting from one.
 XGetDeviceButtonMapping returns the number of physical buttons actually on the pointer.
 The nominal mapping for the buttons is the identity mapping: map[i]=i.
 The nmap argument specifies the length of the array where the button mapping is returned, and only the first nmap elements are returned in map_return.